geovko/Task-Board/README.md

 ![Main task board webpage without any inputs](assets/images/task-board.empty.png)

-Clicking the 'Add Task' button will open a modal which will the user to input 'Task Title', 'Task Due Date', and 'Task Description'.
+Clicking the 'Add Task' button will open a modal which will allow the user to input 'Task Title', 'Task Due Date', and 'Task Description'.

 ![Main task board webpage without any inputs](assets/images/task-board.add.png)